DDoS Protection and Prevention from Attacks

 Distributed Denial of Service Attack

-DDoS attacks are increasing every day, and every Web Server is a target.
-This is why DDoS protection is no longer an option, but a necessity for any Website or Host trying to prevent downtimes, loss of revenues, and other problems including damaged reputations.
+DDoS Attacks are increasing every day, and every Server on the Internet is a target.
+This is why DDoS protection is no longer an option, but a necessity for any Website or Host trying to prevent down times, loss of revenues, and other problems including damaged reputations.

 DDoS Attacks